allebb/hooker/README.md

 ## Installation

-The installation involves creating a new virtual host configuration of which then acts as a web-hook endpoint for multiple configured projects.
+It is recommended to set-up a new virtual host configuration on your web server of which then acts as a web-hook endpoint for multiple configured projects.

 You should create separate site configurations that then get triggered by specifying the site/application configuration